chbatey/akka-talks/presentation-flow-control/src/main/paradox/index.md

 * Typical synchronous thread per request programming model
 * How many threads do you need to service a 1000 concurrent requests?
 * Async programming model vs actually async all the way down
+* Reminder: Asynchrony is about scalability.
+NOT latency

 @@@@